RIPE-NCC/ripe-database-documentation/docs/03.RIPE-Database-Structure/11-REST-API-Data-model.md

 ***

+* #### Error messages:
-* <a id="errormessages">Error messages</a>: A set of _errormessage_ containing information about the performed operation.
+    A set of _errormessage_ containing information about the performed operation.
 A message concerns the operation, an object of the operation, or an attribute of an object.
 It has a severity (Error, Warning, Info), a text description and a set of arguments supplied to the operation.

         <errormessages>